sismo-core/sismo-hub/docs/token-provider.md

 - Then run `gcloud config set project <YOUR_PROJECT_ID>` (YOUR_PROJECT_ID is write on your google cloud home page)
 - Activate IAM API through this page https://cloud.google.com/iam/docs/creating-managing-service-account-keys?hl=fr
 - Create a service account on this page https://console.cloud.google.com/iam-admin/serviceaccounts/create
-- Add "BigQuery Admin" rôle
+- Add "BigQuery Admin" role
 - On https://console.cloud.google.com/iam-admin/serviceaccounts create a new key (json format), the json file of the key will be downloaded (click on action button => "manage keys" => "ADD KEY" => "create a new key" => (JSON) "Create").

 ### Set the token